-The minimum plume length is 500mm to ensure that the air inlet and exhaust have a minimum distance of 500mm between them.
+The minimum plume length should be calculated to ensure that the air inlet and exhaust have a minimum distance of 500mm between them $(\rightarrow$ figure 17).

 The plume management can be in any configuration, within the parameters of the plume management installation instructions, as long as it does not terminate inside the shaded area.